Viktor Kidyayev

 In 1986, he headed the knitting factory in Zubova Polyana.
 From 1987 to 1996, he was the chairman of the district consumer union.
 Kidyaev was elected member of the district council of deputies and deputy of the State Assembly of the Republic of Mordovia.
 In 1996, he was elected head of the Zubovo-Polyansky District and remained in that position for more than 12 years.
 Since 2007, he has been a member of the United Russia party.
-In 2009, he received Oleg Korgunov's mandate in the 5th State Duma from the Tambov Oblast constituency.
+In 2009, he received the mandate of deputy Oleg Korgunov in the 5th State Duma.
 In 2011, 2016, and 2021 he was re-elected as deputy of the 6th, 7th, and 8th State Dumas respectively.

 In 2015, Viktor Kidayev was suspended from supervising the United Russia election campaign in the Kaluga Oblast following reports of intimidation of members of the region's election commission.

+Sanctions

+He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.

 He is one of the members of the State Duma the United States Treasury sanctioned on 24 March 2022 in response to the 2022 Russian invasion of Ukraine.